 WHAT FORMS OF COMPENSATION DOES ALLEN & COMPANY RECEIVE?

 In the normal course of business, Allen & Company and its Financial Advisors receive compensation and other payments related to the sale of securities and providing investment advisory services.
-Among the types of revenue and compensation Allen & Company and its Financial Advisors receive are commissions, distribution fees, 12b-1 fees and reimbursement of training, educational, and forms of promotional expenses.
+Among the types of revenue and compensation Allen & Company and its Financial Advisors receive are commissions, compensation from assets invested in the sweep money market funds, distribution fees, 12b-1 fees and reimbursement of training, educational, and forms of promotional expenses.
 In addition to the above compensation, Allen & Company may enter into agreements to receive additional revenue, also known as revenue sharing.

 WHAT IS REVENUE SHARING?